Coaching

 The Root of Procrastination and How to Stop Procrastinating

 Wondering how to stop procrastinating?
 Many of us obsess over the things we wish we could accomplish more effectively, frequently, or at all.
 We occasionally experience feelings of being stuck and unable to advance or move, or else we engage in procrastination.
 Paradoxically, it feels that looking into what maintains us in this state will simply add fuel to the fire.
 When this happens, we could feel scared, tense, apprehensive, or bewildered.
 In this situation, there is typically a feeling of overwhelm.
 As a result of the overpowering emotions, we experience more paralysis and become increasingly convinced that we are powerless to make the changes we want to see in our life.
 This procedure prompts the query: How do we stop postponing things?
 Each of us may have occasionally felt uncomfortable due to sporadic procrastination, but some people constantly struggle with the cycle of overload and procrastination when it comes to the majority of their goals and deadlines.
 When repeated, it may also start to feel exhausting to pursue our goals and embark on tasks, even if they are necessary.
 Remember that procrastination is a symptom of a more significant underlying issue.
 It is crucial to examine the root cause of procrastination to address it.
 Being overburdened frequently manifests as procrastination.
 In other words, it could feel impossible to move forward with those responsibilities if we are feeling overwhelmed by what might be expected of us.
 We need methods for preventing overwhelm to facilitate avoiding procrastination.
+At Plano Christian Counseling, our compassionate Christian counselors can help you understand the root causes of procrastination and develop faith-based strategies to overcome it.
 Fear can drive procrastination.
 One reason we can feel scared by our responsibilities or what they might entail is that we are overburdened with our ambitions and objectives.
-Sometimes we may feel that the task is too difficult or that the stakes are too high.
-This may cause us to become numb or hide [...]
+Sometimes [...]

 Comments Off on The Root of Procrastination and How to Stop Procrastinating